Aywa Runtime Documentation

 docs.aywaruntime.com

-Aywa Runtime is a private voice agent runtime for teams that want provider ownership, data residency, predictable licensing, and production control without rebuilding their assistant stack.
+Aywa Runtime is a private voice-to-voice agent runtime for teams that want provider ownership, data residency, predictable licensing, and production control without rebuilding their assistant stack.

 private-runtime